eduardozago/node-js/fundamentals/readme.md

 ## Middleware

 Request and response interceptor.
 An example of how middleware transforms input and output into JSON content type may be found in "src/middlewares/json.js".

+## Database

+To store data in a persistent format, a local database is created.
+A JSON file called "src/db.json" contains data that simulates a database. "src/database.js" contains a class for database operations such as insert and select. "src/server.js" calls database operations using the database class.